 Paper: O. D. Supekar, A. Sias, S. R. Hansen, G. Martinez, G. C. Peet, X. Peng, V. M. Bright, E. G. Hughes, D. Restrepo, D. P. Shepherd, C. G. Welle, J. T. Gopinath, E. A. Gibson, “Miniature Structured Illumination Microscope for in vivo 3D Imaging of Brain Structures with Optical Sectioning,” Biomed.
 Opt.
 Express, volume 13, issue 4, pp. 2530–2541 (2022).

 About Biomedical Optics Express

 Biomedical Optics Express serves the biomedical optics community with rapid, open-access, peer-reviewed papers related to optics, photonics and imaging in biomedicine.
 The journal scope encompasses fundamental research, technology development, biomedical studies and clinical applications.
-It is published monthly by Optica Publishing Group and edited by Ruikang (Ricky) Wang, University of Washington, USA.
+It is published monthly by Optica Publishing Group and edited by Christoph Hitzenberger, Medical University of Vienna, Austria.
 For more information, visit Biomedical Optics Express.

 About Optica Publishing Group (formerly OSA)

 Optica Publishing Group is a division of Optica, the society advancing optics and photonics worldwide.
 It publishes the largest collection of peer-reviewed content in optics and photonics, including 18 prestigious journals, the Society’s flagship member magazine, and papers from more than 835 conferences, including 6,500+ associated videos.
 With over 400,000 journal articles, conference papers and videos to search, discover and access, Optica Publishing Group represents the full range of research in the field from around the globe.